Global weak solutions to the isentropic compressible Navier-Stokes equations with vacuum and unbounded density in a half-plane under Dirichlet boundary conditions: Introduction

-Motivated by these considerations, the present work aims to address these intertwined challenges by constructing global weak solutions within an $L^p$ framework for the isentropic compressible Navier--Stokes equations in the half-plane, subject to Dirichlet boundary conditions and allowing vacuum both at interior and infinity.
+Motivated by the above considerations, we aim to construct global weak solutions in an $L^p$ framework for the isentropic compressible Navier--Stokes equations in the half-plane under Dirichlet boundary conditions, allowing vacuum both in the interior and at infinity.
 The main difficulty lies not only in each aspect separately, but also in their strong interaction.
-On the boundary side, several analytical tools, including the effective viscous flux mechanism and vorticity estimates, are no longer available.
-Meanwhile, the framework of weak solutions provides no effective decay control at infinity, particularly for $\nabla\mathbf{u}$.
-As a result, one faces a simultaneous loss of boundary structure and far-field decay, which renders many classical approaches inapplicable.
-To overcome these coupled obstructions, our key innovations are twofold: we mitigate the time growth in the far-field analysis by exploiting the $L^q$ $(1<q<\infty$) integrability of the pressure $P(\rho)$, and we decompose the effective viscous flux via the Green function method to obtain the required estimates under the Dirichlet boundary condition.
+Under Dirichlet boundary conditions, key analytical tools, such as the effective viscous flux mechanism and vorticity estimates, become significantly less effective.
+Meanwhile, the weak solution framework provides no effective decay control at infinity.
+This combined loss of boundary structure and far-field control renders many classical approaches inapplicable and necessitates a unified treatment of both effects.
+To this end, our approach is twofold: we control the time growth in the far-field analysis by exploiting the $L^q$ $(1<q<\infty)$ integrability of the pressure $P(\rho)$, and we decompose the effective viscous flux via a Green function method, which allows the Dirichlet boundary condition to be incorporated into the analytical framework and enables us to recover the required estimates.